hmb1/shielding-and-wiring/README.md

 then the total required provision would be 287 mm<sup>2</sup>.

 Please write some code that calculates a total required provision of shielding in mm<sup>2</sup> for a group of boxes.
 Box size is defined as 3 numbers separated by x.
-There are several example inputs provided for you to try out, and we’ve also provided some expected results to help you check your code.
+There are several example inputs provided for you to try out -- see the files in this repo called [example1.txt](example1.txt), [example2.txt](example2.txt), and [example3.txt](example3.txt).
+We’ve also provided some expected results to help you check your code, in the file called [expected-results.md](expected-results.md).

 ## Part Two